canjs/canjs/guides/getting-started-tutorial/app-state.md

 appState.attr('restaurant', 'Spago');
 ```

-Now that we can see the connection between the component, and the Application
+Now that we can see the connection between the component and the Application
 State, let's make the code a little more useful.
 Update your Application State
 object, as follows: